-Information on any agreements between the Company and Directors concerning indemnities in the event of resignation or dismissal without just cause or termination of employment as the result of a takeover bid are provided - in accordance with the recommendations of Borsa Italiana for the preparation of this Report - in the Remuneration Report pursuant to Art.
-123-ter of the Consolidated Law on Financial Intermediation, published in the "Governance" section of the Company's website eni. com, to which the reader should refer for more information.
+Information on any agreements between the Company and Directors concerning indemnities in the event of resignation or dismissal without just cause or termination of employment as the result of a takeover bid are provided - in accordance with the recommendations of Borsa Italiana for the preparation of this Report - in the Report on remuneration policy and remuneration paid pursuant to Art.
+123-ter of the Consolidated Law on Financial Intermediation, published in the "Governance" section of the Company's website eni.com, to which the reader should refer for more information.